Dgab8898/Stock_Forecast_LTSM_Project/README.md

 # Project Description
-Stock prince forecasting is one of the most critical issues during the stock market trading, the traditional approaches make the time-series  prediciton still challenging.
+Stock price forecasting is one of the most critical issues during the stock market trading, the traditional approaches make the time-series  prediciton still challenging.
 With development of artificial intelligence, high performance algorithms make reliable prediction possible from the data perspective.\
 In this project, we developed  Long Short-Term Memory (LSTM) neural network for time-series forecasting Ford Stock prices in Python with the Keras deeplearning network.\
 This problem where given a year and month, the task to predict the Ford Stock price.\